codingJang/codingJang.github.io/_posts/2024-02-03-rl-deepmind-x-ucl-5-model-free-prediction-94516d82c58.md

 layout: post
 title: "DeepMind X UCL"
 date: 2024-02-03 10:00:00
-description: 강화학습의 기초 시리즈
+description: Reinforcement Learning Basics Series
-tags: reinforcement-learning deep-learning tutorial korean series
+tags: reinforcement-learning deep-learning tutorial english series
 categories: education
----
+lang: en---

 **Note.** The notation used here might be confusing.
 We use $S$ to denote the state space and $S_t$ to represent the state at time $t$.
 Similarly, $A$ represents the action space, and $A_t$ denotes the action at time $t$.